leebyron/til/entries/radiate intent.md

 action, but there will be very real costs felt broadly.
 You think the tradeoff is worth it, but will your higher-ups agree?

-You likely have the best information on the decision but might assume you need permission to incur the costs.
-If your higher-ups assume the same then analysis paralysis sets in.
+You might assume you need permission to incur the costs, but you likely have the best information on the decision.
 If it's a good idea, _go ahead and do it_.
-Grace Hopper encouraged a bias to action; to do the right thing for the org whether or not they know it to be.
-If you're wrong or get flak for the costs: ask forgiveness;
-you acted in good faith.
+Grace Hopper encouraged doing the right thing whether or not your higher-ups know it to be.
+If you're wrong or get flak for the costs: ask forgiveness; you acted in good faith.

 This good advice is missing one critical thing: _radiating intent_.